Raunak-Sarmacharya/kcn-seniors-docs/docs/troubleshooting/error-logs.md

 ---

-*Error log analysis is a crucial skill for maintaining the KCN Seniors website.
+*Error log analysis is a crucial skill for maintaining the website.
 Understanding how to read and interpret error logs helps identify and resolve issues quickly and effectively.*